balena-io-experimental/balena-cam-uv4l/README.md

 width | `640` | video width
 height | `480` | video height
 framerate | `30` | video framerate
-disable_turn | unset | set this if you want to disable the local turn server that will run on your device through Resin's public url

 ## License